rozek/lava-lamp-replacement/README.md

 ### Functional Test of the LED Matrix ###

-In order to test the (wiring and) LED matrix, you may copy the contents of file [LED-Function-Test.js](https://raw.githubusercontent.com/rozek/lava-lamp-replacement/main/LED-Function-Test.js) into the editor area of the Espruino Web IDE and click on "Send to Espruino".
+In order to test the (wiring and) LED matrix, you may copy the contents of file [LED-Function-Test.js](https://raw.githubusercontent.com/rozek/lava-lamp-replacement/main/LED-Function-Test.js) into the editor area of the Espruino Web IDE and click "Send to Espruino".

-If everything works as intended, the LED matrix should show an image similar to the one shown below (taken from another project):
+If everything works as intended, the LED matrix should display an image similar to the one shown below (taken from another project):

 <table>
   <tr>